tve/mqboard/board/README.md

 The safe mode feature is rather elaborate and perhaps cumbersome at times.
 But when a board stops responding and comes back in safe mode it's a life saver!
-The concept of safe mode is that early in the boot process (in `main.py`) a decision is made whether it's safe to boot normally or whether to boot into safe mode.
+The concept of safe mode is that early in the boot process (in `boot.py`) a decision is made whether it's safe to boot normally or whether to boot into safe mode.
 This decision is made based on a value in RTC memory, which doesn't get erased when the system crashes or is reset by the watchdog timer.
 Currently there are three cases distinguished:
 - RTC memory got wiped, this is probably a cold boot (power-up), hope for the best and boot into normal mode.
-- RTC memory has the magic value, replace that value with something bogus and boot into normal mode (something will need to write the magic value again so the next reset again goes to normal mode).
+- RTC memory has the magic value, replace that value with something bogus and boot into normal mode (something will need to write the magic value so the next reset goes to normal mode).
 - RTC memory has a bogus value, boot into safe mode.

 The key is when to write the magic value into RTC memory: it should be something that ensures that the board has been functional for a while and was available for remote admin.
-The idea being that as long as an admin can intervene and update software on the board it's OK to boot into normal mode.
+The idea being that as long as an admin can intervene and update software on the board it's OK to boot into or stay in normal mode.

 One implementation of all this is provided by `watchdog.py` in the `mqrepl` directory.

 The next question is what safe mode consists of.
-The decision made here is that it is simply a different `sys.path`, specifically, `["/safemode", ""]`, which means that all python modules after `main.py` come from the safemode directory (having "" in the path is required, and `main.py` must be in the root directory).
+The decision made here is that it is a different `cwd` and `sys.path`, specifically, `os.getcwd() == "/safemode"` and `sys.path == ["/safemode", ""]`, which means that all python files and modules after `boot.py` come from the safemode directory (having "" in the path is required).

 What this means is that the safemode directory can have its own version of the MQTT library, the repl, logging, and the board config.
 It's not that these versions are different per-se, it's just